Catherine22/WebServices/README.md

 > - file:///android_asset/js_confirm.html
 > - file:///android_asset/js_prompt.html

+7. Save photos to your device from the Internet
+> Save images when detecting a long click event.

 8. Visit a HTTPS website and you get a SSL error Again, you could use [https://kyfw.12306.cn/otn/regist/init][1] to test.
 It would pop up a dialog and users decide to continue (unsafe) or stop visiting the webside.
 Is there a way to add cetificates in WebView?